cjnaz/cjnfuncs/rwt.md

 # run_with_timeout (func, *args, **kwargs, rwt_timeout=1, rwt_ntries=1, rwt_kill=True, rwt_debug=False) - Run a function in a separate process with an enforced timeout.

-`run_with_timeout` uses the multiprocessing module, and works by running the specified `func` in a managed external process than can be reliably killed on timeout.
+`run_with_timeout` uses the multiprocessing module, and works by running the specified `func` in a managed external process that can be reliably killed on timeout.
 For a non-timeout run, `run_with_timeout` returns what the `func` returns or any exception raised.
 On timeout, the process is killed (by default) and a TimeoutError exception is raised.